Paul Frederick de Quincey

-Paul Frederick de Quincey (26 November 1828 – 15 April 1894) was a 19th-century Member of Parliament in Auckland, New Zealand.
+Paul Frederick de Quincey (26 November 1828 – 15 April 1894) was a 19th-century Member of Parliament in Auckland, New Zealand. de Quincey served in India from 1846 to 1860, and during the Invasion of Waikato in 1863.

 Early life

-De Quincey was born at Grasmere, Westmoreland.
-He was the son of the great English writer Thomas De Quincey.
+De Quincey was born at Dove Cottage, Grasmere, Westmoreland.
+He was the son of the great English writer Thomas De Quincey, who moved with his family to Edinburgh a year after he was born.
+When he was eight, de Quincey's mother died, leading him to be sent to live with his paternal grandmother who lived near Bath, Somerset, at a residence called Weston Lea.

 He received his education at the High School, Edinburgh, and at the Lasswade School, near that city.
 He entered the army 2 May 1845 as ensign in the 70th (Surrey) Regiment, and served with distinction in India from 1846, including being present with the 80th (Staffordshire Volunteers) Regiment at the Battle of Sobraon in February 1846, during the first Anglo-Sikh War, for which he was awarded the campaign medal.
 He became a lieutenant on 31 July 1846, and captain on 9 January 1858.
+During the war, de Quincey contracted malaria, which continued to impact his health for the rest of his life.
+In 1859, he received an inheritance from his grandmother, after she died.

 In 1860, having become successively captain and major of brigade on the permanent staff of the Bengal Presidency, he was ordered with his old regiment, which he had rejoined after serving with several others, for active service in New Zealand.